Making the Elite: Top Jobs, Disparities, and Solutions

-The emergence of earnings disparities due to non-technical personal interviews closely parallels caste revelation.
-Caste in elite, urban-educated India is almost perfectly signaled through background characteristics correlated with socioeconomic status.
-However, surface-level cues observed by employers during the application reading, written aptitude test, and group debate rounds---such as last names, skin color, facial features, accents, and dialects---are \emph{highly noisy} signals of caste in \emph{elite, urban-educated India} (Section~\ref{sec:caste reveal}).\footnote{Surnames like ``Singh,'' ``Sinha,'' ``Verma,'' ``Chaudhary,'' ``Mishra,'' and ``Das'' are shared across castes \citep{asi2009}.
+The emergence of earnings disparities closely parallels caste revelation.
+Caste in \emph{elite, urban-educated India} is almost perfectly signaled through background characteristics, similar to those screened on during personal interviews.
+However, surface-level cues observed by employers during the application reading, written aptitude test, and group debate rounds---such as last names, skin color, facial features, accents, and dialects---are \emph{highly noisy} signals of caste in elite, urban-educated India, given large regional variation in these cues (Section~\ref{sec:caste reveal}).\footnote{Surnames like ``Singh,'' ``Sinha,'' ``Verma,'' ``Chaudhary,'' ``Mishra,'' and ``Das'' are shared across castes \citep{asi2009}.
 Relatedly, in a recent audit study based on firms in the New Delhi area, \citet{banerjee2009} state that the ``enormous regional variations [in last names] mean that the precise coding of a particular last name is unlikely to be familiar to people from a different linguistic region of India.''
 Naming conventions also differ significantly across regions.
-For example, for South Indians, personal (first) names often perform the role of traditional ``surnames" \citep{jayaraman2005}.}\footnote{Scholars have argued that there is no association between skin color and caste, especially since Indian skin color is influenced mostly by geographic location rather than caste status \citep{mishra1994, parmeswaran2009}.}\footnote{Among educated elites, like those in my sample, English has emerged as a caste-neutral language with no remnants of caste dialects \citep{ambedkar2002, kothari2013, ransubhe2018, wiltshire2020}.}\footnote{It is difficult to ``fake" caste status because caste networks are typically quite deep \citep{beteille1965, mamidi2011}.} Thus, personal interviews likely reveal caste leading to direct discrimination and, even if employers do not value caste \emph{per se}, worsen disparities due to indirect discrimination on background characteristics.
+For example, for South Indians, personal (first) names often perform the role of traditional ``surnames" \citep{jayaraman2005}.}\footnote{Scholars have argued that there is no association between skin color and caste, especially since Indian skin color is influenced mostly by geographic location rather than caste status \citep{mishra1994, parmeswaran2009}.}\footnote{Perception of accent variation among young, English-speaking university graduates in India is linked to broad regional factors instead of caste status \citep{wiltshire2020}.}\footnote{It is difficult to ``fake" caste status because caste networks are typically quite deep \citep{beteille1965, mamidi2011}.} Thus, personal interviews likely reveal caste leading to direct discrimination and, even if employers do not value caste \emph{per se}, worsen disparities due to indirect discrimination on background characteristics.